COVID-19 cases rise by 551 in Virginia on Sunday

-RICHMOND, Va.
-(WHSV) — As of Sunday, June 21, Virginia has had 57,994 total cases of COVID-19, including confirmed lab tests and clinical diagnoses, according to the Virginia Department of Health.
+As of Sunday, June 21, Virginia has had 57,994 total cases of COVID-19, including confirmed lab tests and clinical diagnoses, according to the Virginia Department of Health.

 That's a rise of 551 cases since Saturday, out of 15,264 tests newly added to the system, which comes out to 3.6% of the newest tests coming back positive – a significantly lower proportion than the current total state average.

-Virginia is now two weeks into Phase 2 of Governor Ralph Northam's ’Forward Virginia’ plan for reopening, which allowed indoor dining to begin again with limited capacity, gyms and fitness centers open to indoor classes with restrictions, zoos and museums to reopen, and more outlined in Executive Order 65.
+for reopening, which allowed indoor dining to begin again with limited capacity, gyms and fitness centers open to indoor classes with restrictions, zoos and museums to reopen, and more outlined in

-On June 18, Gov. Northam said in a press conference that the earliest the commonwealth will start Phase 3 is Friday, June 26.
+that the earliest the commonwealth will start Phase 3 is Friday, June 26.

 State officials are basing any decisions about moving into each phase, as well as any potential resumption of restrictions if spikes happen, on 7-day and 14-day trends in the data.